I always get a ton of email and questions through Facebook asking me about what to do and see while on island.

 - Shave Ice at Ululani’s on Front Street in Lahaina town is yummy!
 Grab shave ice (get it local style with ice cream on the bottom and cream on top – it’s delic!), then go check out the Banyan Tree – it’s one of the largest banyans in the world.
 There’s also a small art gallery in the old jail under the old Courthouse – this is cool to check out with the kids.

 - The yellow submarine out of Lahaina is fun.
-It’s really a glass bottom boat, which can be good – it offers you the opportunity to go up top to get some fresh air should you or your little one need it. http://mauiglassbottomboat.com/
+It’s really a glass bottom boat, which can be good – it offers you the opportunity to go up top to get some fresh air should you or your little one need it.

-- Atlantis, the white submarine goes all the way under and I’ve heard it’s pretty cool. http://www.atlantisadventures.com/
+- Atlantis out of Lahaina, the white submarine, goes all the way under and I’ve heard it’s pretty cool.
+My son, age 10, loved it.

 - Maui ocean center is fun.
 It can get really windy – just a heads up.
 It’s mostly indoors and showcases some cool Hawaii water animals.
 It has a tunnel where you are surrounded by fish and sharks!
 Pretty neat-o.

 - I love Flatbread Pizza Co in Paia.
 They’ll give the keiki (kids) some dough to play with while they wait for their pizza and the food is so good.
-I also love Paia for shopping http://tinyurl.com/6htqkwm
+I also love Paia for shopping.
+It’s the perfect day trip.

 - Road to Hana – it’s awesome but LONG!
 If your little one does good in cars, then go for it and make fun little stops along the way and bring snacks and a picnic.

 - Baby Beach in Lahaina (see pic above) is the perfect spot to hang with the family.
 The rolling waters with little to no waves allow the kids to play right in the water (and allow mom & dad to chill a bit).
 You can bring blow up floaties or rafts and float along the coast (find cheap blow up rafts at any ABC store – there’s one at the Lahaina Cannery Mall on your way to Baby Beach)